BasileBux/color-picker-tui/README.md

 completely square depending on your font.
 For better looking squares, I recommend using a font which has a 1:2 ratio such as [FiraCode](https://github.com/tonsky/FiraCode).

-## Usage

-Just drag your mouse over the gradients to select a color.
-You can also give the colors in the input fields on the right.
-To validate the input, just press `enter`.
-You can also paste in the input fields with `Ctrl + Shift + V` or `p`.
-To copy the color, click on the relevant format at the top.

-To quit the program, you can do `Ctrl + C`, `escape` or `q`.

-> [!WARNING]
-> Clipboard support is only available on wayland with `wl-clipboard` installed.
-> Better implementation coming soon.

 ## Note